roundedrectangle/SailDiscord/README.md

 - App lags in a text channel sometimes.
 Very similar to the issue below except this one lags besides being slow
 - App is very slow at loading almost everything.
 This is not fully fixable because app uses Python as the backend, which is slow
+- Friend requests might fail because of captcha.
+If other things fail because of it for you please report it

 ## Troubleshooting